 The 1980s saw the creation of three more Méta-Harmonies, including the Méta-Harmonie that Tinguely installed inside the monumental sculpture Le Cyclop.
 The second was Pandämonium No. 1 – Méta-Harmonie 3, a work commissioned by the Seibu chain of department stores in Tokyo.
 This machine, built in 1984, was not only more elaborate than its predecessors, but also rather morbid in character owing to the artist’s integration of animal skulls.

-The Méta-Harmonies mark a highlight of Tinguely’s preoccupation with sound as an artistic material.
+The Méta-Harmonies highlight Tinguely’s preoccupation with sound as an artistic material.

 These are also the works with which he made the transition to the huge, room-filling mechanisms of his late period, a development that culminated in the Grosse Méta-Maxi-Maxi-Utopia of 1987.
-This walk-in work was created specially for Tinguely’s largest retrospective to date at the Palazzo Grassi in Venice, a show curated by Pontus Hultén that brought together an amazing ninety-four machine sculptures under one roof.
+This walk-in work was created especially for Tinguely’s largest retrospective to date at the Palazzo Grassi in Venice, a show curated by Pontus Hultén that brought together a staggering ninety-four machine sculptures under one roof.

 Utopia is 8 metres tall, 17 metres long, and a good 8 metres wide.
 It is assembled out of numerous wooden wheels in various sizes and colours, its heaviest element being the large red wooden wheel in the middle, which alone weighs come 600 kg.
 Josef Imhof, the artist’s erstwhile assistant, reported that Tinguely had initially planned to create a large relief, and to achieve the desired height had attached various steps and ladders that were to have been removed later on.
 In the course of his work, however, Tinguely decided to leave the steps going up and down and even installed additional platforms and stairs.
 Thus, the artist’s first and only walk-in machine sculpture was created.

-When building Utopia, Tinguely had at his disposal the premises of a disused foundry, Von Roll AG near Olten, which had an overhead crane.
-The majority of the more than forty wheels that he discovered there are models that the foundry had used for making casts – almost all of them in the original colour – which Tinguely was allowed to use.
+When building Utopia, Tinguely had at his disposal the premises of a disused foundry, Von Roll AG near Olten, including a working gantry crane.
+The majority of the forty plus wheels that he discovered there are models that the foundry had used for making casts – almost all of them in the original colour – which Tinguely was allowed to use.
 As Utopia was built for an exhibition in Venice (1987), it features a number of elements relating to the city on the lagoon.
 Utopia was in fact the centrepiece of the Tinguely retrospective in Venice and hence was given pride of place in the courtyard of the palazzo.

 Dance of Death